ebeaufay/threedtiles/README.md

 ```

 # Displaying meshes on a globe
-I'm working on this project in parallel https://github.com/ebeaufay/UltraGlobe which allows displaying a globe with multi resolution imagery and elevation.
+I'm working on this project in parallel https://github.com/ebeaufay/UltraGlobe which allows displaying a globe with multi resolution imagery, elevation and 3DTiles.
-I'll soon add a layer for 3DTiles.

 # Mesh to 3DTiles Converter